Kerjaya LRT station

 The Kerjaya LRT station is a light rapid transit (LRT) station that serve the suburb of Shah Alam in Selangor, Malaysia.
 It serves as one of the stations on the Shah Alam line.
 The station is an elevated rapid transit station in Glenmarie, Shah Alam, Selangor, Malaysia, forming part of the Klang Valley Integrated Transit System.

 The station is marked as Station No. 9 along the RM9 billion line project with the line's maintenance depot located in Johan Setia, Klang.
-The Kerjaya LRT station is expected to be operational in February 2024 and will have facilities such as public parking, kiosks, restrooms, elevators, taxi stand and feeder bus among others.
+Originally this LRT station was expected to be operational in February 2024, however the operational date for the entire Shah Alam Line has been delayed and expected to be operational by third quarter of 2025 as mentioned by Transport Minister Anthony Loke. (previously expected to be operational by March 2025 as announced in 2023) It will have facilities such as public parking, kiosks, restrooms, elevators, taxi stand and feeder bus among others.